adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/README.md

 Azure Data Factory is Azure's cloud ETL service for scale-out serverless data integration and data transformation.
 It offers a code-free UI for intuitive authoring and single-pane-of-glass monitoring and management.

-Note that another product within Azure, Synapse Pipelines, is synonomous with Azure Data Factory.
-In most instances, these two products share the same code base.
-While this repository uses Azure Data Factory for demonstration purposes, the lessons and concepts can be applied to Synapse Pipelines as well.
+Note that another product within Azure, Azure Synapse Pipelines, is mostly synonomous with Azure Data Factory.
+While this repository uses Azure Data Factory for demonstration purposes, the lessons and concepts can be applied to Azure Synapse Pipelines as well.

-## What is Azure Data Factory Mapping Data Flows?
+## What are Azure Data Factory mapping data flows?

-This repository specificially focuses on the Mapping Data Flows feature within Azure Data Factory, or "ADF".
-Mapping Data Flows is a feature that allows data engineers to visually design, debug, manage, and operationalize data transformations at scale in the cloud.
+This repository focuses on the data flows feature within Azure Data Factory.
+Mapping data flows allow data engineers to develop data transformation logic without writing code (visual ETL).
+The resulting data flows are executed as activities within Azure Data Factory pipelines that use scaled-out Apache Spark clusters.
+Data flow activities can be operationalized using existing Azure Data Factory scheduling, control, flow, and monitoring capabilities.

+Mapping data flows provide an entirely visual experience with no coding required.
+Your data flows run on ADF-managed execution clusters for scaled-out data processing.
+Azure Data Factory handles all the code translation, path optimization, and execution of your data flow jobs.

 ## :thinking: Prerequisites